faucetsdn/faucet/README.md

 `all` configuration will be applied to each port at the same level or lower levels in the configuration hierarchy.

 `default` configuration is only applied to to items that aren't explicitly configured.
 Configuration closer to the port (i.e datapath-level configuration) will take precedence over configuration specified at higher levels.

+`exclude` is an attribute that applies to `all` and `default` configuration elements.
+It excludes a port from having that configuration applied to it automatically.
+You may include the datapath ID in the form of `dpid:port` to only exclude ports on a specific datapath.

 ### Autoconfigured ports